 Yes, despite her growing profile the self-admitted perfectionist has remained extremely hands- on with all facets of her career.
 “It’s very hard for me to give someone free creative reign on something unless I know them very well,” Mattiel admits.
-To that end, the multi-talented artist served as co-director alongside filmmaker Matthew Addington for the music video to the album’s jangly guitar-anchored lead single “Keep the Change.”
-Shot at an old cement factory outside Atlanta, and finding the singer dashing wildly among old machinery, Mattiel says shooting the mesmerizing video “kinda felt like running around inside a video game with all the tunnels, catwalks and passageways.”
-In other words, she was into it.
+To that end, alongside filmmaker Jason Travis, the multi-talented artist served as the food stylist, location scout, wardrobe stylist, and prop buyer for the music video to the album’s single “Food for Thought.”
+Shot at a farm house in Alabama, and finding the singer devouring plates of colorful 70’s cookbook creations, Mattiel says shooting the video “felt like I was back in the design studio with Jason — we’re both able to fill the role of about 10 crew members when we put our heads together.”
+In other words, this is comfortable territory.

 “We’re just trying to keep on challenging ourselves and put ourselves in uncomfortable situations to make good music,” Swilley offers of Mattiel’s promising future.
 “This is something I always thought I had inside me,” Mattiel says.
 “I suppose when the time was right these things fell into place as they should.”

 Videos & Press